robingrether/z0-precisionmeasurement/README.md

 6. Open `grope-stuff/grope-analysis.ipynb` to check out our analysis of the Grope example events.
 	It's not necessary for the rest of the code, since we defined our cuts using the MC dataset.

+## Attention:

+Calculated values may vary between different executions because of the used Gaussian sampling for error propagation.